-Posted July 16, 2012 By: jerdog
+Posted July 16, 2012 at 11:00 am by jerdog

-Posted February 3, 2012 By: Ian Stacy
+Posted February 3, 2012 at 10:00 am by Ian Stacy

 Scripts are always fun to add to a phone.
 The versatility of a script can be staggering and can do anything from increasing performance to increasing battery life and sometimes even both.
 There isn’t much about a phone that can’t be changed with a script.

 The installation instructions are pretty simple, as stevehkim explains:

 The scripts are pretty self explantory and you can adjust these values using root explorer and using the menu in root explorer to “open in text editor”.
 Or you can yo